Herb White

-Ralph Herbert White (born June 15, 1948) is a former basketball player during the 1970–71 season for the Atlanta Hawks.
-At 6'2" and 195 lbs., he played as a guard/forward.
+Ralph Herbert White (born June 15, 1948) is an American former basketball player during the 1970–71 season for the Atlanta Hawks.
+At 6'2" and 195 lbs., he played as a point guard.

 Born in Valdosta, Georgia, White attended Decatur High School in Decatur, Georgia.
-He was voted the number one high school player in Georgia by the Atlanta Journal-Constitution in his senior year at Decatur High School.
+He was voted the number one high school player in Georgia by the Atlanta Journal-Constitution in his senior year.

-He went to the University of Georgia and as a senior in 1969-70, the starting forward averaged 9.8 points and 6.4 rebounds per game for the 13-12 Bulldogs.
+He went to the University of Georgia and as a senior in 1969–70, the starting forward averaged 9.8 points, 6.4 rebounds and 4.5 assists per game for the 13–12 Bulldogs.

-He was drafted in the eighth round (133rd overall) of the 1970 NBA Draft by the Atlanta Hawks.
+He was drafted in the eighth round (133rd overall) of the 1970 NBA draft by the Atlanta Hawks.
 He played in 38 games, starting five, serving primarily as a backup to fellow rookie and future Hall-of-Famer Pete Maravich.
 He was also Maravich's roommate on the road.
 For the season, his only one in the NBA, he averaged 2.4 points, 1.3 rebounds and 1.2 assists per game.
-His most productive game came on December 29, 1970 as he scored 10 points against the Detroit Pistons.
+His most productive game came on December 29, 1970, as he scored 10 points against the Detroit Pistons.

 Known for his great leaping ability, White's nickname was "The Elevator from Decatur".
 He was cited by Hall-of-Famer Wilt Chamberlain as the greatest dunker he ever saw during pregame warmups.
 He once received a standing ovation from the Madison Square Garden crowd for his pre-game dunking show.

 White was drafted into the U.S. Army in March 1971.
-He later played professional basketball in Europe and in Mexico.
+He later played and coached professional basketball in Europe and in Mexico.

 In 2013, White received the most nominations for the Atlanta Journal-Constitution's list of the 10 greatest dunkers in Georgia high school history.